-Key financial highlights for 2022 are as follows:
+Key financial highlights for 2023 are as follows:

-- Capital assets, net of depreciation, increased by \$13.4 million.
-The overall total of capital assets increased during 2021-22 as increases to construction in progress and asset additions outpaced annual depreciation expenses.
+- Capital assets, net of depreciation, decreased by \$1.4 million.
+The overall total of capital assets decreased during 2022-23 as depreciation expenses outpaced increases to final high school construction.
 Construction was completed in the summer of 2022 in time for the opening of the 2022-23 school year.
-While much of the cost is currently included in Construction in Progress, future statements will show the actual cost of the new construction. - Revenues totaled \$101.5 million.
-General revenues accounted for \$76.1 million or 75.0% of total revenues, which is lower than the prior year.
-Program specific revenues in the form of charges for services and food sales, grants and contributions accounted for \$25.4 million or 25.0% of total revenues, which is higher than the prior year. - The School District had \$92.3 million in expenses related to governmental activities; \$21.6 million of these expenses were offset by program specific charges for services, grants or contributions.
-General revenues (primarily taxes) of \$76.1 million and related fund balances were adequate to provide for these programs. - Among major funds, the General Fund had \$97.8 million in revenues and \$94.9 million in expenditures and other financing uses.
-This resulted in an addition of \$2,898,104 to fund balance, bringing the General Fund's fund balance up to \$23.7 million from \$20.8 million.
-Of that amount, \$16.9 million has been committed for expenses related to planned future facilities renovations, replenishment of the Capital Reserve Fund for high school project expenses and the creation of a learning loss fund to help mitigate the effects of the COVID-19 pandemic.
-The ending unassigned fund balance on June 30, 2022 of \$6.8 million represents 7.0% of the budgeted expenditures and other financing uses for the 2022-23 fiscal year. - Net position for the Proprietary Fund increased from \$1,263,378 to \$2,188,972.
-Operating revenues, nonoperating revenues and operating expenses all increased in 2021-22 as the School District moved back to in-person meal participation.
-The School District saw significantly higher federal subsidies as breakfast and lunch meals were free to all students.
+Most of the final punch list tasks were completed in the 2022-23 school year. - Revenues totaled \$103.3 million.
+General revenues accounted for \$79.2 million or 76.7% of total revenues, which is higher than the prior year.
+Program specific revenues in the form of charges for services and food sales, grants and contributions accounted for \$24.1 million or 23.3% of total revenues, which is lower than the prior year. - The School District had \$96.2 million in expenses related to governmental activities; \$20.5 million of these expenses were offset by program specific charges for services, grants or contributions.
+General revenues (primarily taxes) of \$79.2 million were adequate to provide for these programs. - Among major funds, the General Fund had \$100.8 million in revenues and \$102.3 million in expenditures and other financing uses.
+This resulted in an deduction of \$1,494,663 of fund balance, bringing the General Fund's fund balance down to \$22.2 million from \$23.7 million.
+Of that amount, \$15.0 million has been committed for expenses related to planned future facilities renovations and the continuation of a learning loss fund to help mitigate the effects of the COVID-19 pandemic.
+The ending unassigned fund balance on June 30, 2023 of \$7.2 million represents 7.0% of the budgeted expenditures and other financing uses for the 2023-24 fiscal year. - Net position for the Proprietary Fund increased from \$2,188,972 to \$2,741,591.
+Operating revenues and operating expenses all increased in 2022-23 as the School District return to paid meal participation with the end of free lunches to all students.
+Nonoperating revenues decreased in 202223 as the School District saw significantly lower federal subsidies as lunch meals were no longer free to all students.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) YEAR ENDED JUNE 30, 2022 (Required Supplementary Information) (Unaudited)
+MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED)

+YEAR ENDED JUNE 30, 2023

+(Required Supplementary Information)

+(Unaudited)